chrisjbillington/DElauncher4Kodi/README.md

 * Creates group `uinput` if it does not exist

-* Adds the current user to the group `uinput`
+* Adds the current user to the groups `uinput` and `input`

 * Adds a desktop file to `/usr/local/share/applications/kodi_de_diplomat.desktop`

-Uninstalling with pip will not the user from the 'uinput' group or delete the 'uinput' group.
-Run `sudo delgroup uinput` to do this.
+Uninstalling with pip will not remove the user from the `uinput` and `input` groups or delete the `uinput` group.
+Run `sudo delgroup uinput; sudo deluser $USER input` to do this.
+However, it's possible that the user was already in the `input` group for some other reason, so removing them from the group may interfere with other software.